camronh/Lottery-Tutorial/PART2.md

 address public sponsorWallet; // We will store the sponsor wallet here later
 ```

+The `airnodeAddress` and `endpointID` of a particular Airnode can be found in the documentation of the API provider, which in this case is [API3 QRNG] (https://docs.api3.org/qrng/reference/providers.html#anu-quantum-random-numbers).

 #### 2. Set the [sponsor wallet](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet)

+To pay for the fulfillment of Airnode requests, we'll need to [sponsor the requester](https://docs.api3.org/airnode/v0.7/grp-developers/requesters-sponsors.html), our `Lottery.sol` contract.

-We need to make the contract [Ownable](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable).
-That will allow us to restrict access for setting the [`sponsorWallet`](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet) to the contract owner.
+ We'll need to make our contract "Ownable".
+That will allow us to restrict access for setting the [`sponsorWallet`](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet) to the contract owner (us).

-First, import the `Ownable` contract at the top of the `Lottery.sol` contract:
+First, import the [`Ownable` contract](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable) at the top of the `Lottery.sol` contract:

 ```solidity
 import "@api3/airnode-protocol/contracts/rrp/requesters/RrpRequesterV0.sol";